oncomouse/courses/2020/engl354fall2020.md

 I will also allow group sign-up, so if you have a group of friends you would like to work with, feel free to sign-up for a group with them.
 Otherwise, I will be using the responses to your introduction assignment to group you, as best as I can.

-### Daily Exit Tickets
+### Twice-Weekly Exit Tickets

 For each day there is assigned reading (Mondays & Wednesdays), during the final five minutes of class, you will post a question to our discussion board that you wished had been answered in class.
 I will use these to structure our

 ### Bonus Points: Answer a Question

-To earn bonus points, our to make up for a missed discussion, you may answer a class mate's question or provide your own thoughts on the issue, if you are not sure of the exact answer.
+To earn bonus points, or to make up for a missed discussion, you may answer a class mate's question or provide your own thoughts on the issue, if you are not sure of the exact answer.

 ### Weekly Wrap-up Posts